luispedro/blog_luispedro_org/content/blog/26-who-are-your-learners.rst

 *Rita* is a computer programmer who wants to learn Python.
 She is also interested in learning about bioinformatics, so she thought that a *for scientists* course would help.
-Rita could probably benefit from the first module, where students are, in fact, thought Python, and she is welcome to do that.
-But we do not really go over any bioinformatics as such and much of the rest of the course might be repetitions for her.
+Rita could probably benefit from the first module, where students are, in fact, taught Python, and she is welcome to sit through those sessions.
+But we do not really go over any bioinformatics as such and much of the rest of the course might be a repetitiion of what she already knows.